 Resident Travel Requirements

-It is the policy of the UNC Office of Global Health Education (formerly OIA) and Graduate Medical Education that all residents and fellows undertaking global health travel must complete pre-travel requirements and receive both OGHE AND GME approval a minimum of four weeks prior to your departure date from the U.S. Residents who do not complete pre-travel requirements by that 4-week pre-travel deadline will not be permitted to travel or receive UNC funding or education/research time.
+The Offices of Global Health Education and Graduate Medical Education require residents and fellows to complete pre-travel requirements and receive both OGHE AND GME approval a minimum of four weeks prior to departure from the U.S. Failure to do so will result in cancellation of travel and funding.

 - University-paid Residents/Subspecialty Residents should go through the University Employee Health Services and should complete the online Travel Immunization form, and fax to UEOHC at 919-966-6337 after which you will be contacted to schedule an appointment.

 Download CDC-recommended Mobile apps for vaccines, packing lists, and what not to eat while abroad

 Pillars of Global Health, online training.
 Contact OGHE for access code and instructions and please send your certificate of completion at least one week prior to travel.

 Register your travel dates with the U.S. Department of State.
 This will alert the United States Department of State to your presence in your travel location and will allow you to receive timely alerts and warnings before and during your travel dates.

 Read and Print (2 copies) the UNC Emergency Plan for Resident Physicians during international travel.
 Leave one copy with a family member in the U.S. Save a backup on email or Google Drive.

 GME Required Forms

 Forms must be completed, signed and returned to the GME Office